Maldon District Council meeting disrupted and police called

 Speaking after the meeting, Mr Morris told the BBC he had no regrets.

-"What I said I needed to say; it was very simple.
-I had a point of order which the chairman should deal with as soon as it's brought to his attention," he said.
+"What I said I needed to say; it was very simple, I had a point of order which the chairman should deal with as soon as it's brought to his attention," he said.

 "They wouldn't allow [my point of order], which was undemocratic in itself.